Space Exploration and U.S. Competitiveness

-Kennedy’s vision eventually materialized with the 1975 Apollo-Soyuz Test Project, where U.S. and Russian spacecraft docked for the first time.
+Kennedy’s vision eventually materialized with the 1975 Apollo-Soyuz Test Project, in which U.S. and Russian spacecraft docked for the first time.
 Today, the United States is the ISS’s managing partner, leading fourteen nations in perhaps humanity’s most expensive project.
 The space agencies of Europe, Russia, and Japan were also important partners on robotic missions such as the Mars rovers Spirit and Opportunity.
-The ISS will likely deorbit in the 2020s, but many say deeper space missions will likely need to be international ventures.
+The ISS will likely deorbit in the 2020s, but many say deeper space missions will need to be international ventures.

-Despite these questions, most experts advocate sustaining U.S. leadership in space.
+Despite these questions, many experts have advocated sustaining U.S. leadership in space.
 “I’m convinced that in this century the nations that lead in the world are going to be those that create new knowledge.
 And one of the places where you have a huge opportunity to create new knowledge will be exploration of the universe, exploration of the solar system, and the building of technology that allows you to do that,” said former congressman and aerospace expert Robert Walker at a CFR meeting on space policy in 2013.

 Watch the Perseverance rover land on Mars and listen to audio it transmitted from the planet.